Helping museum visitors appreciate art

-GalleryPal is a mobile app that helps users independently explore museums and art galleries and deepen their appreciation of art using a variety of familiar unobtrusive learning methods, including assisted reality and audio guides.
+GalleryPal is a mobile app that helps users independently explore museums and art galleries and deepen their appreciation of art by leveraging a variety of familiar, unobtrusive multimedia learning methods, including assisted reality and audio guides.

 GalleryPal was born of a week-long creativity sprint.
-I received a pre-identified problem to be solved with a mobile app, and I followed a logical design process each day, resulting in a proof-of-concept for a user-centered product that could be built.
+I received a problem to be solved with a mobile app, as well as a few preliminary research materials, and I followed a regimented design process, resulting in a proof-of-concept for a product that could actually be built.

-A series of interviews had already been conducted with museums and art gallery visitors.
-I studied the interviews and identified common themes to pinpoint major needs to address with an app.
+A series of interviews had already been conducted with museum and art gallery visitors.
+I identified common themes in these to pinpoint major needs to address with an app.

 Chief traits of visitors: